-It was when I was happiest that I longed most … The sweetest thing in all my life has been the longing … to find the place where all the beauty came from.
+The sweetest thing in all my life has been the longing … to find the place where all the beauty came from.

 —C.S.
 Lewis, Till We Have Faces

 IN THE 13TH CENTURY, a crew of planners and artists in Laon, France, spent hundreds of hours building a stained glass window.
-The north tower window of Laon Cathedral became a testament to the trivium and quadrivium—the outside circle of images—and their queen, theology, in the center.* This “7 liberal arts” theme is found throughout Europe’s medieval cathedrals because of its centrality to the faithful life.
+The north tower window of Laon Cathedral became a testament to the trivium and quadrivium—the outside circle of images—and their queen, theology, in the center.* This “seven liberal arts” theme is found throughout Europe’s medieval cathedrals because of its centrality to the faithful life.

 Most people’s desire for greatness is for human, earthly gain.
 When we see the great cathedrals of the Middle Ages, we see an effort to reach beyond any one pocketbook or any one life.
 Each of us longs for higher, lasting things.
 The Western Christian tradition is like a searchlight helping us find our way because it shines beyond what our limited senses can perceive.
 As the writer of Ecclesiastes states, “God set eternity in our hearts.”